TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 D. All applicable provisions in Part 6 and Part 7 will apply to the new temporary permit.

-184.108.40.206 LICENSE REQUIRED UPON CERTIFICATION: Any respiratory care training program graduate who holds a temporary permit and has successfully passed the NBRC CRTT, CRT, or RRT credentialing exam must apply for and receive a respiratory care practitioner’s license before he or she may be recognized as a respiratory care practitioner or RCP, and may practice as such, independent of training supervision in New Mexico.
+220.127.116.11 LICENSE REQUIRED UPON CERTIFICATION: Any respiratory care training program graduate who holds a temporary permit and has successfully passed the national board of respiratory care (NBRC) certified respiratory therapist (CRT) or registered respiratory therapist (RRT) credentialing exam must apply for and receive a respiratory care practitioner’s license before he or she may be recognized as a respiratory care practitioner (RCP), and may practice as such, independent of training supervision in New Mexico.

-18.104.22.168 DUPLICATE PERMIT OR NEW PERMIT WITH NAME CHANGE: In the event a temporary permit is lost or destroyed, or the permittee has had a legal name change, the same procedures provided for issuance of a duplicate or new license for name change in Sections 13 and 14 of Part 4 must be followed by the permittee.
-The fee listed in Section 17 of Part 2 shall apply in either case.
+126.96.36.199 DUPLICATE PERMIT OR NEW PERMIT WITH NAME CHANGE: In the event a temporary permit is lost or destroyed, or the permittee has had a legal name change, the same procedures provided for issuance of a duplicate or new license for name change in 188.8.131.52 NMAC & 184.108.40.206 NMAC must be followed by the permittee.
+The fee listed in 220.127.116.11 NMAC shall apply in either case.

-126.96.36.199 DIRECT SUPERVISION IN PRACTICE: The training supervisor may be a CRRT, CRT, or RRT and shall train the temporary permittee in the performance of respiratory care functions until the training supervisor determines that the permittee is competent to perform those functions independently.
+126.96.36.199 DIRECT SUPERVISION IN PRACTICE: The training supervisor may be a certified respiratory therapist (CRT) or (registered respiratory therapist (RRT) and shall train the temporary permittee in the performance of respiratory care functions until the training supervisor determines that the permittee is competent to perform those functions independently.
 The degree of independence extended to the permittee is contingent upon the supervised training received by the permittee from the training supervisor who is ultimately medically and legally liable for the actions of the permittee.

 A. The training supervisor is the agent of the facility and trains the trainee permittee in accordance with the safe practice and patient care safety standards of the facility.